 Vice President, Asset Management, Rethink Real Estate

-Drew serves as a Vice President focused on Asset Management for Rethink Real Estate.
-In his role as an asset manager, Drew will be responsible for the oversight of our portfolio of medical office properties and outpatient facilities.
-He will collaborate with the entire real estate team and brings experience in operations, asset management, and investor outreach.
+Drew serves as Vice President of Asset Management for Rethink Real Estate.
+In his role as asset manager, Drew is responsible for the strategic oversight of our portfolio of medical office properties and outpatient facilities.
+He collaborates with the entire real estate team and brings experience in asset management, leasing, operations, and investor outreach.

 Partner, Rethink Education

 Ebony is a Partner at Rethink Education, a venture capital firm focused on education technology.
 Brown, who joined Rethink Education in February 2019, has been a vital part of the team, pioneering Rethink Equity, a $5mm carveout to invest in underrepresented people of color, optimizing portfolio support during the pandemic by connecting CEOs to customers at scale, and unlocking new networks to improve deal flow.
 Brown is also a Board Director of Rethink Education portfolio companies AllHere and Anthill AI.
 Outside of her work at Rethink Education, Brown helped form the Mosaic Fellowship Program at Impact Capital Managers as a co-lead of their working Group on Talent & Diversity.

 Before joining Rethink Education, she was the Director of US Ventures at Village Capital, where she was responsible for finding and supporting US start-ups for the fund’s five sectors.
 While in business school, Ebony was Education Director for Social Venture Fund.
 Previously, Ebony spent time in her hometown of Detroit, managing charter schools at New Urban Learning and began her career as an Account Strategist at Google.
 Ebony holds an MBA from the University of Michigan’s Ross School of Business and a B.B.A in Finance from Howard University.